kensanata/just-halberds/Knives.md

 The simplest changes, mechanically, would be to change the list of talents.
 Pick a theme, decide upon careers, imagine the rolls you want to make.
-Don’t focus on the activities: only the activities where you want randomized outcomes are important.
+Focus on character actions where outcomes need a random component.

-For a science fiction game like Dune… People like Sardaukar and Fremen need Fighting talents: Swords, Knives, Bolters, Unarmed.
+For a science fiction game like Dune: People like Sardaukar and Fremen need Fighting talents: Swords, Knives, Bolters, Unarmed.
 Is the use of Shields or Battledress something to roll for?
 Are there characters that don’t know how to use shields?
 Perhaps it’s better to just assume